COBOL Concepts:

 For connecting to DB2 ZOS: -

 For zOS the important information is in the lower section, SSID, Plan, collection, and DBRMLib.
 Get these values from your systems programmer.
-The earlier information, database name and schema, are relatively unimportant, but a database name is required for the PROGRAM statement in your Jazz program, and it has at least some documentation value although in a zOS system databases are really identified by SSID.
+The earlier information, database name and schema, are relatively unimportant, but a database name is required for the PROGRAM statement in your Jazz program.
+It has some documentation value, although in a zOS system databases are really identified by SSID.

 Jazz is now configured to process SQL programs and generate COBOL.
 However for those COBOL programs to be compiled and run you have to configure your COBOL environment to support SQL.